WHAT IS A GEMSTONE APPRAISAL?

 A well-cut colored gemstone exhibits even color, an acceptable number of inclusions, good brilliance and even color.
 While there are several shapes that hold different value due to popularity at any given time, it is not entirely related to the quality of the cut.
 Standard Gemstone cuts are; Round Brilliant Cut, Oval Cut, Baguette Cut, Square Cut, Trilliant Cut, Pear Cut, and Emerald Cut.

 A synthetic gemstone is grown in a laboratory, not mined in the ground.
-So a synthetic ruby is actually ruby but it wasn’t found in nature, it was created by man.
-Simulated gems just look similar to the gem they represent.
-Cubic zirconia is the most well-known simulant: it looks like diamond but it isn’t diamond.
-A lab grown diamond, on the other hand, is actual diamond that is made by man.
+So a synthetic ruby is a ruby but it wasn’t found in nature, it was created by people.
+Simulated gems, on the other hand, only look similar to the gem they represent.
+Cubic zirconia is the most well-known simulant: it looks like diamond but it isn’t one.
+A lab grown diamond, on the other hand, is an actual diamond that is made by people rather than mined.

 A gemstone appraisal will tell you approximately how much your gem is worth in the free market given its particular characteristics.
 Of course, you only get the value of your gemstone in cash if you actually sell your gemstone.